NCEAS/eml/README.md

 the rules associated with the Ecological Metadata Language.

 ## FILES
-The files in this distribution are a part of the EML 2.1.0 release.

 The files in this directory include a "docs" directory that contains the EML Specification and all documentation for the modules, and an XML Schema document for each of the modules that make up EML.
 Also included is a schema